awsdocs/aws-iot-docs/developerguide/server-authentication.md

 + ECC 256 bit key: [Amazon Root CA 3](https://www.amazontrust.com/repository/AmazonRootCA3.pem)\.
 + ECC 384 bit key: Amazon Root CA 4\.
 Reserved for future use\.

 These certificates are all cross\-signed by the [ Starfield Root CA Certificate](https://www.amazontrust.com/repository/SFSRootCAG2.pem)\.
-All new AWS IoT Core regions, beginning with the May 9, 2018 launch of AWS IoT Core in the Asia Pacific \(Mumbai\) Region, serve only ATS certificates\.
+All new regions, beginning with the May 9, 2018 launch of in the Asia Pacific \(Mumbai\) Region, serve only ATS certificates\.

 ## Server Authentication Guidelines<a name="server-authentication-guidelines"></a>

-There are many variables that can affect a device's ability to validate the AWS IoT Core server authentication certificate\.
+There are many variables that can affect a device's ability to validate the server authentication certificate\.
 For example, devices may be too memory constrained to hold all possible root CA certificates, or devices may implement a non\-standard method of certificate validation\.
 For these reasons we suggest following these guidelines:
 + We recommend that you use your ATS endpoint and install all supported Amazon Root CA certificates\.
 + If you cannot store all of these certificates on your device and if your devices do not use ECC\-based validation, you can omit the [Amazon Root CA 3](https://www.amazontrust.com/repository/AmazonRootCA3.pem) and [Amazon Root CA 4](https://www.amazontrust.com/repository/AmazonRootCA4.pem) ECC certificates\.
 If your devices do not implement RSA\-based certificate validation, you can omit the [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem) and [Amazon Root CA 2](https://www.amazontrust.com/repository/AmazonRootCA2.pem) RSA certificates\.
 + If you are experiencing server certificate validation issues when connecting to your ATS endpoint, try adding the relevant cross\-signed Amazon Root CA certificate to your trust store\.